 The above examples use the CSS

 border property to set the borders.
 This is a shorthand property to set border width, style, and color on all sides of the table.

 If you don't want the border to go all around the table (or if you want a different border on each side of the table), you can use any of the following properties:

-Here's an example of adding a border with curved edges around the table.
-In the CSS3 specification, curved edges are specified using the
+Here's an example of adding a border with curved/rounded corners to the table.
+In the CSS3 specification, rounded corners are specified using the

 Note that we need to remove the

 border-radius feature at the time of writing, but they do support their own proprietry properties for rounded corners.
 So if you want wider browser support (instead of W3C compliant code), you can add the other properties

 CSS provides quite a number of border related properties to assist you in creating borders.
 These properties can be applied to any HTML element, not just tables.